FedCF: Fair Federated Conformal Prediction: Experiments

 \subsection{Results}

 In each figure, we use a \textbf{solid} line to represent the \textit{average} efficiency of the \textbf{base federated conformal predictors} across different thresholds and a \textbf{dashed} line to represent the corresponding \textit{average} worst-case fairness disparity.
 The bar plot shows the efficiency and worst-case fairness disparity using FedCF, while the \textbf{dots} indicate the \textit{desired} fairness disparity.
 We report the average base performance for clarity and readability.
-In all experiments, FedCF achieves an actual fairness disparity within the specified closeness criterion, $c$, which may not be the case with the base federated conformal predictor.

-\paragraph{Preserves Key Characteristics of CF.} Two important characteristics of the CF framework are that it is (1) agnostic to the specific non-conformity score function and (2) supports intersectional fairness.
+In all experiments, FedCF meets the fairness disparity bound under the closeness criterion $c$ (up to minor finite-sample variation), unlike the baseline FCP. \paragraph{Preserves Key Characteristics of CF.} Two important characteristics of the CF framework are that it is (1) agnostic to the specific non-conformity score function and (2) supports intersectional fairness.
 We demonstrate that our FedCF framework preserves these two characteristics via the Pokec-\{n, z\} dataset.
 Pokec-\{n, z\} each have two sensitive attributes: \textit{region} and \textit{gender}.
 In addition to considering each attribute individually, we can treat each \textit{pair} of attributes as distinct and apply FedCF.
 Furthermore, Pokec-\{n, z\} is a graph dataset.
 Recently, several developments have been made in graph CP research on non-conformity scores that utilize the graph structure.
 In addition to two standard CP methods--APS and RAPS--we also provide results using DAPS.
 Figure \ref{fig:pokec_intersec} shows how the FedCF framework can achieve the desired fairness criterion with minimal cost to efficiency for different non-conformity scores and when considering multiple groups.